Leonhard-Leopold/master_project/README.md

 3. __Preprocessing time series data__: To use time series data for clustering, some preprocessing steps need to be done.
    It is important that every time series is of the same length and does not contain empty values since every single timestamp represents an input dimension for the clustering algorithm.
-Thus, every time series was padded to the same length and missing values where interpolated.
+Thus, every time series was padded to the same length and missing values were interpolated.
 Here, it is also possible to calculate the rolling mean.
 It is strongly advised to use the PCA option to reduce the dimensionality of the data due to the size of the data which needs to be in memory at the same time during clustering (PCA down to 10 dimensions results in a total file size of only 315 KB for ALL animals in the dataset).
 The preprocessed files saved into the 'preprocessed_data' folder.
 The metadata (